Overview

 • expression: The column or expression to concatenate.

 • sep_string: (Optional) The string used as a separator.
-If omitted, Lakehouse uses a comma (,) as the default separator.
+If omitted, Lakehouse defaults to a comma (,).

 Return Results

-• Returns a string containing all concatenated non-NULL values, separated by the specified delimiter.
+• Returns a string containing all concatenated non-NULL values, separated by the specified separator.

 Notes